Quadrilateral is one of the types of polygons which has four sides and four interior angles as mentioned in the chapter

 Rectangle

-A quadrilateral in which both pairs of opposite sides are parallel, equal in length and each of four angles is of 90°, is called rectangle.
+A quadrilateral in which both pairs of opposite sides are parallel, equal in length and each of four angles is of 90°, is called a rectangle.

-In given figure, ABCD is a rectangle.
+In the given figure, ABCD is a rectangle.
 Because, the opposite sides are parallel, i.e. AB||CD and BC||AD.

 Secondly, the length of opposite sides are equal, i.e. AB = CD and BC = AD.
 And the last, all of four angles are